IreneMarin/FEND-project-4-optimization/README.md

 ####Part 1: Optimize PageSpeed Insights

-- script with Analytics to the footer
-- script to load asyncronoulsy the Google Fonts in the footer
+- Minify CSS and JS files with Grunt
-- print.css with media=print
+- Optimize images (size and compression) with Grunt
+- Eliminate render-blocking JavaScript and CSS
   - style.css inlined in index.html
-- css and js files minimized with grunt
-- images optimized with grunt
+  - print.css with the media=print tag
+  - Google Analytics script put to the footer of the page
+  - Script to load asyncronoulsy the Google Fonts in the footer
-- create web.config file to put cache toeveryting in css, images and js folders
+- Create web.config file to put an expiry date to static resources (css, images and js)